abansod/abansod.github.io/content/en/posts/Designing-system-for-elastic-load.md

 ## Distributed logging

-Troubleshooting and debugging issues are in the microservice architecture are difficult as requests and responses pass through multiple systems.
+Troubleshooting and debugging issues in the microservice architecture are difficult as requests and responses pass through multiple systems.
 A centralized and externalized logging system is used for all the logs.
 All microservice sends log messages with a Correlation ID to the logging system, where system logs are analyzed.